Choosing a healthy, happy puppy

 - Ribs: not visible.

-Your chosen puppy should be bright, active and friendly.
-Avoid a puppy that appears timid or afraid as you may well find that they experience behavioural issues later in life.
+Your chosen puppy should also be bright, active and friendly.
+Avoid a puppy that appears timid or afraid, as you may well find that they experience behavioural issues later in life.

-There is one more thing you can do to help ensure that you're buying from a responsible breeder.
-Ask your chosen breeder to complete Puppy Information Pack and contract for the sale and purchase of a puppy.
+Before you do, there's one more thing you can do to help ensure that you're buying from a responsible breeder.
+Ask your chosen breeder to complete the Puppy Contract and contract for the sale and purchase of a puppy.
 A good breeder should be happy to do this.

-Remember If something doesn't seem right, it probably isn't.
-Although it's tempting to 'rescue' the puppy, you will be financially supporting the trade and sadly, another puppy will just take their place - instead, walk away and report your concerns to us immediately.
+Remember, if something doesn't seem right, it probably isn't.
+Although it's tempting to 'rescue' the puppy, you'll be financially supporting the trade and sadly, another puppy will just take their place.
+Instead, walk away and report your concerns to us immediately.

 Taking your new puppy home

-Bringing a new dog home can be exciting and a bit daunting.
-To help ensure you get off to a good start take a look at our guide to your puppy's first year.
+Bringing a new puppy home can be exciting and a bit daunting at the same time.
+To help ensure you get off to a good start, take a look at our guide to your puppy's first year.

 Sign up to receive our emails today.
 Get more pet care advice, hints and tips on helping wildlife, our latest news, rehoming success stories and more directly to your inbox.